openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

       </choiceresponse>
     </problem>

-.. note:: Make sure to remove the indentation spaces in front of the CDATA section when pasting this example into the advanced editor.
+.. note:: After saving a block with scripts, you'll see an error on the block in your unit if your script cannot be executed.
+One common error is the indentation error.
+  The script must start on no indentation regardless of the indentation of the previous line.